hellosaumil/unit_converter_flutter_app/README.md

 	9. Units (Assets)
 	10. Icons and Fonts (Assets)
 	11. API (HTTP Requests)
+	12. Error Handling

+## Description

+This project was created as part of the course **Build Native Mobile Apps with Flutter by Udacity** - Udacity ud905.

-## Getting Started
+## More Info

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: